IndoNLP/nusax/datasets/mt/README.md

 # NusaX-MT

 NusaX-MT is a parallel corpus for training and benchmarking machine translation models across 10 Indonesian local languages + Indonesian and English.

-The data presented here is paired with Indonesian, but they are parallel to each other, so they can be used as parallel corpus across all possible language pair combinations.
+The data is presented in csv format with 12 columns, one column for each language.

 ## Baselines